MarcOnTheMoon/ai_labyrinth/README.md

 <br clear=all>

 ## Overview
-In one of our systems we apply Deep Reinforcement Learning to navigate balls through the famous __BRIO Labyrinth game__.
+In one of our systems we apply Deep Reinforcement Learning to navigate balls through a famous __Labyrinth game__.
 We approach this task by a software simulation of the labyrinth as well as by motorizing the actual physical game:

 - _Virtual environment:_ The software simulation allows to develop AI models with moderate effort and time.
 Moreover, people can experiment with Deep Reinforcement Learning without building an automated physical device.
 - _Physical environment:_ The automated hardware shall serve to demonstrate AI models and/or the training process.
 Isn't it much more impressive to see a physical game playing, instead of a computer animation?
 Apart from this, it adds engineering tasks such as image processing, electronics, 3D-prints, and others.